kat15a/BUILD-A-THON_HACKATHON_2026/README.md

 Click the pulsing **🔀 RANDOM** button in the top navigation bar to inject a randomized mechanical or atmospheric fault into the system, allowing judges and users to experience the playbook resolution flow live.

 ---
-*Built for the ABB Accelerator Hackathon 2026*
+*Built for the BUILD-A-THON Hackathon 2026*